pagkly/Zed/Investopedia3/How to Use the Enterprise Value-to-Sales Multiple.md

 ## Example of How to Use Enterprise Value-to-Sales

 Assume that a company reports sales for the year of $70 million.
-The company has $10 million of [short-term liabilities](https://www.investopedia.com/terms/s/shorttermdebt.asp) on the books and $25 million of [long-term liabilities](https://www.investopedia.com/terms/l/longtermliabilities.asp).
+The company has $10 million of [[short-term liabilities]](https://www.investopedia.com/terms/s/shorttermdebt.asp) on the books and $25 million of [[long-term liabilities]](https://www.investopedia.com/terms/l/longtermliabilities.asp).
 It has $90 million worth of assets, with 20% of that in cash.
-Lastly, the company has 5 million shares of [common stock outstanding](https://www.investopedia.com/terms/o/outstandingshares.asp) and the current price of the stock is $25 per share.
+Lastly, the company has 5 million shares of [[common stock outstanding]](https://www.investopedia.com/terms/o/outstandingshares.asp) and the current price of the stock is $25 per share.
 Using this scenario, the company's enterprise value is:

 EV\=Market Cap (5 Million Shares×$25 Stock Price)+Total Debt ($10 Million+$25 Million)−Cash ($90 Million×20%)\=$125 Million+$35 Million−$18 Million\=$142 Million\\begin{aligned} \\text{EV} &= \\text{Market Cap (5 Million Shares} \\times \\text{\\$25 Stock Price)} \\\\ &\\quad + \\text{Total Debt (\\$10 Million} + \\text{\\$25 Million)} \\\\ &\\quad - \\text{Cash (\\$90 Million} \\times 20\\%) \\\\ &= \\$125 \\text{ Million} + \\$35 \\text{ Million} - \\$18 \\text{ Million} \\\\ &= \\$142 \\text{ Million} \\end{aligned}